WCSCourses/WCS_Informatics_Guides/TrainingTeam_Guides/Course_data_guide.md

 # Course Data Instructions for Training Team

 ## Purpose
-This directory contains all datasets and supplementary materials which are essential for the course.
-The files here support the learning objectives and provide the necessary resources for attendees.
+This guide provides instructions for managing all datasets and supplementary materials essential to your course.
+These files support the learning objectives and enable hands-on engagement for participants.

 ## Suggested File Types
 - Datasets (CSV, JSON, SAM, FASTA etc.)